 - You won't know until you try.
 I never thought I'd be working in IT because I didn't think I was good at it, but now I love my job!

-What to expect if you want to be a data analyst
+What to expect if you want to become a business analyst

+Business analysts work with organisations to help them change and improve.
 Megan works in the NHS, but there are many other careers that require similar skills.
-In general, data analyst statisticians identify trends, create models, collect numerical information and present results.

-- Data analyst working hours: 37 to 39 hours per week
+- Business analyst working hours: 37 to 39 hours per week

-What qualifications do you need to be a data analyst
+What qualifications do you need to be a business analyst?

 - Typical entry requirements: You'll usually need a degree or postgraduate award in Statistics, Maths, or Economics.
 There are other subjects that can include statistics as part of the course, for example Social Science or Geography, but you will have to check the course structures.
 Some university courses offer an industrial placement or sandwich year, which allows you to work in industry or commerce as part of your studies.
 This could be useful when you look for jobs after you finish your course.